-- Section 404.08 Maximum Accruals The maximum amount of compensatory time an employee may accrue is limited to eighty (80) hours.
+Section 404.08 Maximum Accruals

+The maximum amount of compensatory time an employee may accrue is limited to eighty (80) hours.
 If an employee has 80 hours or more of accrued compensatory time, any further overtime hours worked will not be accrued as compensatory time, but will be paid as overtime.
+Employees will be compensated for this overtime in accordance with the provisions of FLSA.

+Section 404.09 Leave or Holidays Taken and Overtime

-Employees will be compensated for this overtime in accordance with the provisions of FLSA. - Section 404.09For purposes of computing overtime hours worked, time away from the job during the workweek for reasons such as holiday, vacation, sick leave, compensatory time off, or other approved absences, are not actual hours worked, and therefore will not count towards the calculation of overtime or compensatory time.
+For purposes of computing overtime hours worked, time away from the job during the workweek for reasons such as holiday, vacation, sick leave, compensatory time off, or other approved absences, are not actual hours worked, and therefore will not count towards the calculation of overtime or compensatory time.